FAQ

 • What areas do you serve?

-We’re based in Alabama and primarily serve Jefferson County, Shelby County, and parts of Tuscaloosa County.
+We’re based in Hoover, Alabama and primarily serve Jefferson County, Shelby County, and parts of Tuscaloosa County.

 • How big of an area can goats clear?